Available with Image Analyst license.

 - To return the handles to their original position, double-click one of the handles.
 Alternatively, you can drag both handles to the beginning and end of the original video.

-- A dialog box appears for you to specify the directory and file name.
-Choose any of 12 supported video file types.
+- Choose any of 12 supported video file types.

 The portion of the video between the two handles will be saved in a separate file.

 Export video content to a PowerPoint presentation.
 Exported content can include the current frame; full extent of the frame outline; and full extent of the frame center, frame outline, and sensor platform.

 While a video is playing or paused, click the Export to PowerPoint tool .
 The first time you click the Export to PowerPoint tool for a particular video, the Select PowerPoint Presentation dialog box appears listing open PowerPoint presentations for you to select to append the new content.
 If no PowerPoint presentations are open, you can browse to a stored PowerPoint presentation, or specify a new file.

 Video data will not be exported to the PowerPoint presentation until the PowerPoint application is open and active on your desktop.
 Video frame images enhanced with the tools on the Standalone Video View tab are not applied to the images exported to PowerPoint.

 You can configure the type of information you want to export to PowerPoint at the bottom of the Select PowerPoint Presentation dialog box by selecting a template.

 You can also double-click the Export to Powerpoint button —in either the QuickLaunch toolbar or the ribbon—to open the configuration dialog box, allowing you to set or update the session parameters.
 The updated parameters are saved if you click Ok; otherwise the previous session information will be restored.